 A British collectibles company is selling a cheque signed by Marilyn Monroe to a Hollywood jeweller.

-Marilyn spent nearly $90 at Marvin Hime & Co on the day Gentlemen Prefer Blondes was released, but nobody knows what she bought.
+Marilyn spent nearly $90 at Marvin Hime & Co on the day Gentlemen Prefer Blondes was released in 1953, but nobody knows what she bought.

 The film, in which Monroe co-starred with Jane Russell as two showgirls on the hunt for husbands, was a breakthrough for the young actor.